solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 #### How Solana development differs between native mobile apps and web

 Solana wallet interaction differs slightly on mobile compared to the web.
-The core wallet functionality is the same: the wallet holds your private keys and uses them to sign and send transactions.
+The core wallet functionality is the same: the wallet holds your secret keys and uses them to sign and send transactions.
 To avoid having different interfaces between wallets, developers abstracted that functionality into the Solana Wallet Adapter standard.
 This remains the standard on the web.
 The mobile counterpart